Makocb/Contrast-and-brightness-filters-for-bmp-images/README.md

 # USE

-When the app is opened move one or both trackbars to adjust brightness (bottom scrollbar) and contrast (right-side scrollbar)
+When the app is opened move one or both trackbars to adjust brightness (bottom trackbar) and contrast (right-side trackbar)

 # Troubleshooting
 If the project fails to properly load its configuration properties, you can change them manually\